LindaNSIP/usecases/docs/gradebook/howto.md

 source for seed information.

 -   Consume:
--   on the Jurisdiction-established Zone for the App, Third party app accesses all StudentPersonal records which are in a StudentSchoolEnrollment relationship with the given School RefId.
+-   on the Jurisdiction-established zone for the app, third party app accesses all StudentPersonal records which are in a StudentSchoolEnrollment relationship with the given school RefId.
--   on the Jurisdiction-established Zone for the App, Third party app accesses all StaffPersonal records which are in a StaffAssignment relationship with the given School RefId.
+-   on the jurisdiction-established zone for the app, third party app accesses all StaffPersonal records which are in a StaffAssignment relationship with the given school RefId.
--   on the Jurisdiction-established Zone for the App, Third party app accesses all TeachingGroup objects linked to the given School RefId.
+-   on the jurisdiction-established zone for the app, third party app accesses all TeachingGroup objects linked to the given school RefId.
--   Third party app ingests the relevant SIF Objects.
+-   Third party app ingests the relevant SIF objects.

-There are two possible ways to obtain the Base information through REST service path calls:
+There are two possible ways to obtain the base information through REST service path calls:

 **A.** The first assumes that all available students, staff, and classes, in